-The OSC32_IN is sensitive to PC 13 activity, When PC13 is active (toggling) LSE clock may shift, depending upon the LSE drive configuration.
-For example, using PC_13 as RTC_OUT calibration for 512 Hz or 1 Hz it may disturb LSE oscillation loop, hence shift the calibration frequency.
+The OSC32_IN is sensitive to PC 13 activity, When PC13 is active (toggling) the LSE clock may shift, depending upon the LSE drive configuration.
+For example, using PC_13 as RTC_OUT calibration for 512 Hz or 1 Hz can disturb the LSE oscillation loop, hence shift the calibration frequency.